lionell/pgapps/README.md

 [![Build Status](https://travis-ci.org/lionell/pgapps.svg?branch=master)](https://travis-ci.org/lionell/pgapps)

 This repository shows many different interfaces to interact with database.
-From simple CLI to [WebSocket]-based colab notebook deployed to the cluster.
+From simple CLI to colab notebook based on [WebSocket], deployed to the cluster.

 ## How it works